rxweb/rxweb/docs/reactive-form-validators/validation-validators/odd.md

 ---
 title: odd
-description: Odd validation validator will check whether the value entered is an odd value or not, if user tries to enter value which is not a odd the property will be invalid.
+description: Odd validation validator will check whether the value entered is an odd number or not.
 author: rxcontributorone

 ---